These are easy breezy beautiful.

 1 cup heavy cream (whole milk works as well)

 Sift the flours, baking powder, and granulated sugar into a mixing bowl.
-Cut your butter into tablespoons and then cut each tablespoon into at least 4 pieces (I cut mine into 9 small pieces each, this will help with mixing).
+Use a box grater or medium-large grater to grate the butter so it’s in small pieces.
 Add the butter into the flour mix and toss to coat it.
 Using your fingers mix the butter in and break it up into even smaller pieced until the mix is crumbly but holds some shape when you squeeze it in your hand.

 Place the scones onto your baking sheet and brush the tops with heavy cream, you can also dust them with lemon zest.
 Bake for 12-15 minutes depending on the size.

-While your scones are baking, sift powdered sugar into a bowl, add juice from two lemons (about 1/4 cup), the remaining lemon zest, and whisk together.
+While your scones are baking, sift powdered sugar into a bowl, add 2 tsp lemon juice and whisk together, if its too thick, add another teaspoon of lemon juice.
 When your scones are done cooking (lightly golden on the tops) remove from the oven and drizzle with the lemon glaze.
 These are great right out of the oven.
 To save them for later, keep covered.